addr2data/aws-certification-prep/exercises/ex-006_GettingStartedLoadBalancing.rst

 Environment variables
 ---------------------
-In this exercise, we will deviate from our previous position on creating environment variables.
+During these exercises, we will be using the output of some commands to creatie environment variables.
+This will help simplify the syntax subsequent commands.

-At one point, we will need to close to a dozen environment variable, so we will do this by using the **'--query'** and **'--output'** options available in the awscli command.
+In some places, we will do this manually, because we want to show the the full output of the command.
+In other places, we will use the **'--query'** and **'--output'** options available in the awscli command to filter the output directly into a variable.

 Setting environment variables may be different on different OSs.
 Please refer to the documentation for your OS.